Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 48:
 - By AlexanderX1ta.

+cube 49:
+- By bugpesto.
+- The new shape references the look of the Super Mario Bros (NES) mushroom, with the spots also being reference-accurate.

 cube 50:
 - By Luar77.
 - This is Asper, a mascot character from Build Battles.
 Coming soon™️.